Opportunistic Fund Commentary

-This fund has the ability to invest across asset classes and economic sectors as well as be flexible with market exposure.
+The Fund has the ability to invest across asset classes and economic sectors as well as be flexible with market exposure.
 We believe these features are beneficial to clients seeking investment returns regardless of underlying financial, economic, or political environments.

 An investor should consider a fund’s investment objectives, risks and charges and expenses carefully before investing or sending money This and other important information about an investment company can be found in the fund’s prospectus.
 To obtain a Cavanal Hill Funds prospectus or summary prospectus, please call 800-762-7085 or visit us at www.cavanalhillfunds.com.
 Please read it carefully before investing.

 Cavanal Hill Investment Management, Inc. is an SEC registered investment adviser and a wholly-owned subsidiary of BOK Financial Corporation, a financial holding company (“BOKF”).
 BOKF, NA serves as the custodian for the Cavanal Hill Funds.
 Cavanal Hill Investment Management, Inc. provides investment advice, administration and other services for the Funds and receives a fee for providing such services as fully described in the prospectus.
 The Funds are distributed by Cavanal Hill Distributors, Inc. a registered Broker/Dealer, member FINRA and wholly-owned subsidiary of BOKF.